jepkor24/credit-risk-classification/report-template.md

 # Module 20 Report Template
 # Overview of the Project

-The purpose of this analysis is to develop a machine learning model that can predict the credit worthiness of borrowers based on historical data.
+The purpose of this analysis is to develop a machine learning model that can predict the credit worthiness of borrowers based on the lending data.
 The data set contains information about the loans such as loan size, interest rate, borrower income, debt to income ratio, number of accounts, total debt,loan status and derogatory marks.

 The objective is to train and evaluate the logistic regression model to classify loans into two categories i.e. healthy loans(0) or high-risk loans(1).
 This will help the business to make better decisions on who is eligible for the loans to avoid risk of defaulting on the loans.

-The goal is to develop a reliable model to improve risk management and enhance the issuance of loan process to its customers and at the swame time minimize false positives and false negatives
+The goal is to develop a reliable model to improve risk management and enhance the issuance of loan process to its customers and at the same time minimize false positives and false negatives

 ## Analysis
 Below are the steps taken to perform the analysis:
 - The analysis starts with identify the target variables and the features based on the structure of the data